 - Custom Design Benefits

 - Commercial Only

 Qualifications for insurance coverage may differ due to the uniqueness of each procedure.
 It is the your responsibility to contact your insurance company directly to confirm we are participating in your specific plan and for questions concerning your policy.
 Please remember that your insurance determines your medical benefits so it is your responsibility to know your coverage.
 If your insurance is a plan for which we are not a contracted provider, we are more than willing to provide care but the total cost of your visit will be your responsibility at the time of service.

 Some insurance plans may require prior evaluation by a Primary Care Physician (PCP) in order to be seen by a dermatologist or other specialist.
 If your plan requires authorization by a PCP, you must obtain a referral order prior to scheduling your visit.
 If your plan requires a referral, you are responsible for providing proper documentation at the time of your visit.
+If you have an HMO plan, you are required to obtain a referral from your primary care provider (PCP) prior to scheduling an appointment at our office.
 If you or your PCP do not provide the appropriate documentation by your scheduled appointment time, please be prepared to pay for your visit in full or reschedule.

 COPAYMENTS, COINSURANCE, AND DEDUCTIBLES